Patients Who Won't Let You Contact Their Family Doctor

 Fortunately, most patients are happy to have their Doctors of Chiropractic coordinate their care with other healthcare providers.
 But what does it mean when patients won't give you permission to contact their family doctor?

-by Dan Zimmerman in Patient Interactions on Thursday, December 19, 2019
+Posted in Risk Management on Thursday, December 19, 2019

 When a patient says, "I don't want you to contact my family doctor," it's a major warning sign.

 - Is there anything in the patient's background or history that would demand or encourage secrecy?

 - Is this behavior a sign the patient will be reluctant to comply with your treatment regimen or other recommendations?